COVID In Colorado: Concerning Trend Among Hospitalizations In Younger People Eligible For Vaccine

 “We’ve always seen some kids with COVID since the pandemic began, and we’ve even had patients as young as newborns and one premature baby with COVID, so that’s not new,” Dr. Washington said.
 “What’s changed is the proportion of younger folks with COVID as compared to older individuals as the pandemic gets more mature.”

-Dr. Washington says kids 12 and under will be especially susceptible to catching COVID until a vaccine is available.MORE NEWS: Colorado Lawmakers Consider Bill To Convene Study Of Police Protest Response
+Dr. Washington says kids 12 and under will be especially susceptible to catching COVID until a vaccine is available.MORE NEWS: Child Tax Credit: When Will The First Monthly Check Arrive?

 “They certainly should wear a mask and continue to be socially distancing,” Dr. Washington said.